tanyagupta1/RISC-V-Simulator/README.md

-# CA-Project
+# RISC-V Simulator
-A cycle-accurate simulator of a 5-stage RISC CPU.
+A cycle-accurate simulator of a 5-stage RISC-V CPU.
 ## ISA
 It implements 10 instructions from the RISC-V ISA -
 * AND